 A course to provide the student with a general understanding of leisure services for 'special' populations.
 Topics include current applicable legislation, disabling conditions, community recreation resources for special groups, architectural barriers, program planning and implementation.
 Prerequisite: REM 226 or permission of instructor.
+3 indoor and outdoor, man-made and natural, users and facilities themselves will be discussed.
+This course will familiarize students with the planning, design and construction of natural and man-made recreational resources.
+Topics will include planning theory and practice, design theory and special orientation, design techniques and construction plans.
+Prerequisite: REM 226 or permission of instructor.
 3 Cr